hardeepnarang10/fb2ics/README.md

 2. Save Facebook Birthdays page:

-   - Visit <a href=" https://www.facebook.com/events/birthdays/">facebook birthdays page</a>.
+   - ~~Visit <a href=" https://www.facebook.com/events/birthdays/">facebook birthdays page</a>~~.
+     - Facebook figured out the exploit - They've put up request filters to ensure the referrer page must be their own.
+Follow these steps instead:
+     - Go to [facebook events page](https://www.facebook.com/events/) (Events page doesn't have a filter yet).
+     - Click on 'Birthdays' option in the top-left panel.
    - **Scroll till the end (must reach the current month of next year)**.
    - Save page (Press Ctrl + S or Command +S).

 3. Copy the saved HTML file to 'resources' folder in the project directory.
    (**HTML file must be saved the same day this script is executed**).

 4. Windows users run `Installer_Windows.bat` file.
    Linux (and Mac) users run `Installer_Linux.sh` file.
 (Linux users may need to issue `chmod +x Installer_Linux.sh` command first).

 5. Check 'output' folder for .ical file.

+**Note**: If you run into an issue during the procedure, write me @hardeepnarang10@gmail.com.
+I will assist you resolve the issue and it'll help other people who've run into same problem as yourself by keeping me updated on what I need to simplify.

 ## Version